 The locals in Maspalomas are hospitable and friendly people, always welcoming to tourists from all over the world.
 Spanish is widely spoken, but also in English.
 Faro de Maspalomas, a lighthouse in the town, first lighted in the late 19th century is a famous landmark.

-- Activities in Maspalomas, Gran Canaria in the winter
+- 7 Activities in Maspalomas, Gran Canaria in the fall, winter, or spring

 Why should people visit during the winter?

 Maspalomas is such a great location to visit at any time of the year, because of its wonderful climate.
 It is suitable for snowbirds.
-There is also a great deal of interesting activities to enjoy during the winter, and things to see also.
-From sandy beaches usually visited by other tourists in the area, to beautiful natural landscapes, snowbirds will be thoroughly entertained.
+There is also plenty of interesting activities to enjoy during the winter, and things to see also.
+From sandy beaches usually visited by other tourists in the area to beautiful natural landscapes, snowbirds will be thoroughly entertained.

 For more climate information visit Meteoblue